True Wealth Review 2023 – Cheapest Robo-Advisor

 True Wealth follows a passive investing strategy.
 True Wealth is only investing in index funds.
 Specifically, they are investing in Exchange Traded Funds (ETFs).

 Using passive index funds is great news!
-Passive investing is the best way to invest for most people.
+Passive investing is the best way for most people to invest.

-With True Wealth, you can invest up to 99% in stocks.
-This is the highest Robo-advisors are going.
+With True Wealth, you can invest up to 99% in stocks, the highest Robo-advisors offer.
 It is good to keep a little cash to pay the fees without liquidating the shares, which would be less efficient.

-You cannot choose the ETFs directly you invest in.
+You cannot choose the ETFs you invest in directly.
 Instead, the Robo-Advisor will decide on a portfolio for you.
 Based on several questions the tool will ask you, a portfolio will be designed based on your needs.
-But do not worry, you will have your say in it!
+But do not worry—you will have your say in it!

 They will ask many questions to evaluate your risk tolerance.
 For instance: